Here is a message from our St. Clair College President Patti France:

 SRC is an active student government that can give you the opportunity to learn how to run a large organization, plan events, and develop programs that benefit the student body at large.
 Why not run for office?
 Being a member of Council is a paid position, providing not only a great opportunity to earn money, but to be part of student governance on campus.
 Joining the Student Council is just one of the many ways you can make the most of college life.

 Thames Students Inc.

-SAA is a group of students dedicated to improving the student experience through sport and recreation.
+SSAA is a group of students dedicated to improving the student experience through sport and recreation.
 They help with the facilitation of both the varsity and intramural programs within the college.
-Some of the activities offered by the SAA include individual/team sports, intramural tournaments, day trips and special events.
+Some of the activities offered by the SSAA include individual/team sports, intramural tournaments, day trips and special events.
 Get involved – and cheer on your SAINTS!

 The Faculty Academic Session is an opportunity to hear from your program coordinator and faculty.
 In this session, you will learn more about your program, expectations of incoming students, labs, exams, textbooks and have the opportunity to ask questions.
 You will be receiving a Microsoft Teams invite from your program coordinator with the specific date and time of your session.

 The College requires all staff and students to complete a mandatory online training module.
 Students can access this training via Blackboard by clicking the link and following the instructions.